dandean/element-pants/README.md

 Installation
 --------------------------------------------------------------------------------

-Element Pants if available via NPM and Bower, and works great as a CommonJS module, RequireJS module or even a regular old `<script>` include.
+Element Pants is available via NPM and Bower, and works great as a CommonJS module, RequireJS module or even a regular old `<script>` include.

 Licence